AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 scores.insert("Alice", 10);
 scores.insert("Bob", 20);
 ```
-### HashSets (`HashSet<T>`)
+### HashSets (`HashSet&lt;T&gt;`)
-A `HashSet<T>` is a collection that ensures all elements are unique.
+A `HashSet&lt;T&gt;` is a collection that ensures all elements are unique.
 It’s perfect for cases where you want to store distinct items without duplicates, and you don't care about the order of elements.

 Example: